Humphrey Gilbert-Carter

 Humphrey Gilbert-Carter (1884–1969) was a British botanist and the first scientific director of the Cambridge Botanic Garden (1921–1950), being succeeded by John Gilmour.
+He published a guide to the botanic garden, and a guide to writing descriptive labels for botanic gardens.
+One of his students, Donald Piggott, would later become a professor in the Botany School, and director of the garden.

+Life

-The second son of the colonial governor Sir Thomas Gilbert-Carter and Susan Laura Hocker he was educated at Tonbridge School and Edinburgh University.
+The second son of the colonial governor Sir Thomas Gilbert-Carter and Susan Laura Hocker, Gilbert-Carter was educated at Tonbridge School and Edinburgh University.
 After further studies at Marburg University and Cambridge University, he served as a botanist on the Botanical Survey of India during the First World War.